 The progress of all pupils on the SEND register is tracked and monitored across all subjects using the whole school data.
 This is in addition to frequent SEND department meetings where we discuss the needs and progress of all of the pupils that we support, as well as any that we believe may benefit from support in the future.
-The progress of our SEND pupils is discussed with parents at parents' afternoons and evenings.
-Parents can also request an appointment with the SENDCo by contacting the school.
+The progress of our SEND students is discussed with parents at parents' afternoons and evenings and at optional drop-in sessions which are available at points throughout the school year.
+Parents can also request an appointment with the Learning Support Co-ordinator by contacting the school.